 Sony PVM-14L1

-This is a basic Sony PVM that sports two composite inputs and an S-Video input.
-Fortunately, this can be RGB modded.
+It sports two composite inputs and an S-Video input.
+Fortunately, this set can be RGB modded.

 This RGB mod was completed for a PVM-14L1 using the guide for similar model PVM-20L1 written by immerhax https://immerhax.com/?p=573.
 This mod takes advantage of unused RGB/YUV pins on the jungle chip to allow for direct injection of RGB signals.